mezzolite/react-crud-frontend/README.md

 </p>
 </details>

 5. In the appropriate component, add an addAdoptableDog function that POSTs form data to the backend.

-6. Pass as props to the appropriate component.

 <details>
 <summary>SHOW CODE</summary>